Skip to the content

 If you are a politician who wants to help raise the profile of issues affecting unpaid carers, we can support you with detailed and expert policy briefings on upcoming debates.
 We can also work with you to proactively raise these issues.
 Please find our previous briefings here.

-The General Election took place on 12 December 2019, and ahead of polling day, Carers UK called on all political parties, and all Parliamentary Candidates, to commit to improving the lives of the UK’s 6.5 million unpaid carers over the next five years.
+The General Election took place in July 2024, and ahead of polling day, Carers UK called on all political parties, and all Parliamentary Candidates, to commit to improving the lives of the UK’s millions of unpaid carers over the next five years.
 We published our ‘manifesto for carers’ setting out the top priorities unpaid carers want to see delivered by the next Government.
-You can read our ‘manifesto for carers 2019’ in full, here.

 Contact us